-An open house can be chaotic and a disaster.
-You have no prediction of demand and you may miss the opportunity to speak with a qualified applicant if an unqualified prospect is taking your time.
+An open house can be chaotic or too calm.
+You have no prediction of what demand will be and you may miss the opportunity to speak with a qualified applicant if an unqualified tenant is taking your time.

-It is important to have a solid showing strategy for rental properties.
+It is important to have a solid strategy to show your rental property.
 Time is precious and your goal is to get a qualified tenant.
-You want to create an effective process that allows you to create an initial relationship but does not waste your time.
+You want to create an effective process that allows you to meet qualified applicants and does not waste your time.

-- Demand breeds interest: When a prospect witnesses other qualified applicants at a showing, it gives the impression of desirability.
-You don’t get the same sense of urgency with a personalized tour or at an “open” house without any other attendees.
+- Understand demand which breeds interest: By allowing multiple tenants to show up at the same time, it gives the impression of desirability.
+You don’t get the same sense of urgency with individual showings or at an “open” house without other attendees.

 What about lack of demand?

-- Priced it too high: You think your property is worth more than others think it is.
-You may want to consider reducing the price or making the listing more attractive.
+- Priced it too high: You may want to consider reducing the price or making the listing more attractive.
 Read this article to learn more.

-You want a healthy amount of demand to select a qualified applicant.
-The most costly expense is a bad tenant.
+You want a healthy amount of demand to select a qualified applicant and therefore give them flexible options on viewing times.

 How do I make the showing effective?